lcti-caveira/lunokhod/README.md

 ## Including further functionalities

-You can add new basic messages or edit old ones in the commands.json file.
+You can add new basic messages or edit old ones in the json file indicated by the environment variable DISCORD_COMMANDS.

 You can also modify and extend this `handle_response` function at [responses.py](./source/responses.py) to include additional message patterns and responses based on your desired bot behavior.